OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/index.md

 {menuselection}`Scene --> Universe --> Deep Sky Surveys`

 Deep Sky Surveys refer to large surveys that probe deeper into the observable universe.
-These galaxy surveys see deeper, but are far less complete.
+These galaxy surveys see deeper, but are far less {term}`complete <completeness>`.
 Typically, only portions of the sky are observed, leaving whole swaths of the universe unseen.

 :::{figure} deep_sky_surveys.png
 :align: left